NCAS-CMS/cfa-conventions/source/cfa.md

 variable's domain definition.

-The fragments are organised into an orthogonal multidimensional array with the same number of dimensions, called *fragment dimensions", as the aggregated data.
-The size of a fragment dimension is the number of fragments that span its corresponding aggregated dimension.
-For instance, if an aggregated dimension of size 100 has been fragmented into three fragments spanning 20 values each and one fragment spanning 40 values, then the corresponding fragment dimension will have size 4;
-and an aggregated dimension of any size may be associated with a fragment dimension of size 1.
+The fragments are organised into an orthogonal multidimensional array with the same number of dimensions as the aggregated data.
+Each dimension of this array is called a *fragment dimension* and corresponds to the aggregated dimension with the same relative poistion in the aggregeted data.
+The size of a fragment dimension is the numbber of fragments that span its corresponding aggregated dimension.
+For instance, if an aggregated dimension of size 100 has been fragmented into three fragments spanning 20 values each and one fragment spanning 40 values, then the corresponding fragment dimension will have size 4; an aggregated dimension of any size may be associated with a fragment dimension of size 1.

 The definitions of the fragments and the instructions on how to aggregate them are provided by the **`aggregated_data`**